 bcprov-jdk<version>.jar) must also be included in the WAR if you intend to implement the bouncy castle encryption algorithm.

 Do not use the

-Once you have deployed your servlet into the application server and installed your credentials, installed and configured the server, and configured KeyMaster to work with the server, the run-time module of KeyMaster will be able to generate user credentials tokens for the server to pass back to requesting clients (see next section).
+Once you have deployed your servlet to the application server and installed your credentials; installed and configured the server; and configured KeyMaster to work with the server; the run-time module of KeyMaster will be able to generate user credentials tokens for the server to pass back to requesting clients (see next section).
 The servlet will return a token for StreamLink to log in to the Liberator.